adafruit/awesome-circuitpython/README.md

 To the extent possible under law, the authors have waived all copyright and related or neighbouring rights to this work.

-Last updated: February 28, 2020
+Last updated: December 7, 2020